-- The Movement in Reserves Statement (MiRS) this is a summary of the changes that have taken place in the bottom half of the Balance Sheet over the financial year.
-This statement shows the movement in the year on the different reserves held by the Fire Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
-The Surplus or (Deficit) on the Provision of Services total shows the true economic cost of providing the Fire Authority's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
-These are different from the statutory amounts required to be charged to the General Fund Balance for Fire Authority tax setting purposes.
-The Net Increase/Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves undertaken by the Fire Authority. - The Comprehensive Income and Expenditure Statement (CIES) this is fundamental to the understanding of a Fire Authority's activities.
-It brings together all of the functions of the Fire Authority and summarises all of the resources that the Fire Authority has generated, consumed or set aside in providing services during the year.
-As such, it is intended to show the true financial position of the Fire Authority, before allowing for the concessions provided by statute to raise Fire Authority tax according to different rules and for the ability to switch particular expenditure to be met from capital resources. - The Balance Sheet like the Comprehensive Income and Expenditure Statement, is also fundamental to the understanding of the Fire Authority's financial position as at 31 March 2014.
-It shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Fire Authority.
-The net assets of the Fire Authority (assets less liabilities) are matched by the reserves held by the Fire Authority.
-Reserves are reported in two categories.
-The first category of reserves are usable reserves, i.e. those reserves that the Fire Authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
-The second category of reserves is those that the Fire Authority is not able to use to provide services.
-This category of reserves includes reserves that hold unrealised gains and losses, and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Cash Flow Statement this summarises the changes in cash and cash equivalents of the Fire Authority during the reporting period.
-The statement shows how the Fire Authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing, and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Fire Authority are funded by way of taxation and grant income or from the recipients of services provided by the Fire Authority.
-Investing activities represent the extent to which cash outflows have been made for resources, which are intended to contribute to the Fire Authority's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Fire Authority.

-The Firefighters' Pension Fund Account Statement - this summarises the transactions relating to the Firefighters' Pension Fund Account for 2013/14.
+- The Movement in Reserves Statement (MiRS) this statement shows the movement in the year on the different reserves held by the Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves. - The Comprehensive Income and Expenditure Statement (CIES) this is fundamental to the understanding of the Authority's activities.
+It brings together all of the functions of the Authority and summarises all of the resources that the Authority has generated, consumed or set aside in providing services during the year. - The Balance Sheet this shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Authority.
+The net assets of the Authority (assets less liabilities) are matched by the reserves held by the Authority. - The Cash Flow Statement this summarises the changes in cash and cash equivalents of the Authority during the reporting period.
+The Firefighters' Pension Fund Account Statement this summarises the transactions relating to the Firefighters' Pension Fund Account for 2014/15.
 This is an unfunded scheme (i.e. it is not backed by investments) into which employee and employer contributions are paid and from which pension payments are made.
 The account is topped up by a grant from Government if the contributions are insufficient to meet the cost of pension payments in any one year.